 We look forward to treating you and your family, no matter what time.

-At the office of Jeffrey J. Tibbs, DDS, we understand and appreciate the stressful and almost sneaky nature of dental emergencies.
+At the office of Jeffrey J. Tibbs, DDS, we understand and appreciate the stressful and almost sneaky nature of dental emergencies in Winston-Salem, NC.
 One minute you're going through your tasks innocently, then the next minute, a throbbing tooth pain comes out of nowhere.
 Or maybe you're caught off guard by a sports injury, or perhaps you've noticed very unusual dental pain that doesn't feel right.

 There are many different masks that dental emergencies wear, but knowing you have a kind and compassionate emergency dentist on your side who will advocate for your oral health—no matter what time of day—can do a lot to make a stressful situation more manageable.